NeuroTechX/bci-workshop/INSTRUCTIONS.md

 To figure out the name of your Muse, look for the last 4 digits on the inner left part of the headband.
 The headband name will then just be `Muse-<LAST 4 DIGITS>`, e.g., `Muse-0A14`.
 Alternatively, if you are on Linux, you can use `hcitool` to find your devices's MAC address: ```sudo hcitool lescan```.

-With your Muse turned on, you should now be able to connect to it with your computer by running `muse-lsl` Python script with the name of your headset in a terminal:
+With your Muse turned on, you should now be able to connect to it with your computer.
+Use the `cd` command to navigate to where you downloaded the code for the workshop (e.g., `cd C:\Users\Hubert\Documents\bci-workshop\python`).
+Then, run the `muse-lsl` Python script with the name of your headset in a terminal:

 ```python muse-lsl.py --name <YOUR_DEVICE_NAME>```